 Be careful – observing the change in median property prices may not be as useful as you think.

-So here’s 5 things you need to understand before you draw any conclusions from the regularly reported changes in median prices:
+So here are the main things you need to understand before you draw any conclusions from the regularly reported changes in median prices.

 The median house price is essentially the sale price of the middle home in a list of sales where the sales are arranged in order from lowest to highest price.

 So in a list of 11 sales, it would be the sale price of house number 6, which has 5 lower-priced sales below it and 5 higher-priced sales above it.

 This is different to the average, which would be the total value of all the house sales, divided by the number of homes sold.

 Technically speaking, the median is more accurate than the average because it is less affected by a few unusually high or low sale prices.